xbach/docs/trezor-user/labeling.rst

 .. image:: images/labeling-dropboxlogin.png

-.. important:: When you log into your Dropbox account, there is a session cookie on Dropbox server with access to myTREZOR folder valid for about 5 years!
+.. important:: When you log into your Dropbox account, there is a session cookie on Dropbox server with access to TREZOR Wallet folder valid for about 5 years!
 We recommend to log out of your Dropbox account manually after you finish working with TREZOR Wallet or use a Private window in your browser for the best possible privacy.

 4. Once logged in, TREZOR will ask for your permission to create a folder in your Dropbox where all the labels will be stored.